 I’ve broken down energetic blockages into two categories for the Highly Sensitive Person: what’s yours and what’s not yours.
 You can’t get results addressing what is not yours using the tools for what is yours.
 (The reverse is also true.)
 This is why so many of the HSPs I worked with hadn’t experienced permanent results, even after seemingly trying every practitioner and modality available.

 Determining what’s yours and what isn’t can be very difficult at first.
 Not because you’re un-spiritual, or unintelligent, but rather just because when there so much in the way, clear vision is more difficult.
 While some can do this on their own, I’ve found that not everyone can.
 So do your best to create safe space and ask for guidance.
 Reach out to someone who can co-create a safe environment to address what can be painful blockages.
+It is estimated that when working with a supportive partner or practitioner, you can go up to ten times deeper into your own experience, bypassing the mind and accessing the body's innate intelligence far easier than on one's own.
 The goal is to go inward and ask your body what type of energy you’ve absorbed, whose it is, and where it is being stored—and be open to hearing or feeling something unexpected!
 Warning: because this can be challenging, the ego will convince you this is bogus, or distract you.
 To this I can say these steps have worked for thousands of people.
-It’s not whether they work or not, it’s more a matter of remembering to do them, and practicing what’s necessary—when necessary—without beating yourself up for not getting it right, right now.

 4. Return to Sender